Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patches_in_git/index.md

 	# tell git to add the changes in the given file(s) to be recorded
 	git add some_file.ext
-	# git will ask you to provide a message	describing your changes
+	# git will ask you to provide a message describing your changes,
+	# while showing a diff of what's being commited.
-	git commit
+	git commit -v

 ### Experimenting with different combinations of customizations